Anthony Govan -- Orangeburg

-Friends may call at the residence of his sister, Della Govan, 104 Early St., Orangeburg, and at the funeral home.
+Friends may call at the residence of his sister, Della Govan, 104 Early St., Orangeburg, and at Glover's Funeral Home.
+The family will be receiving limited guest due to COVID-19.

 Post a comment as